-The beautiful house is grade II* listed and sits in its own 650 acre park, complete with sham castle and model dairy.
-A walk around the grounds is a brilliant way to pass the day, with an adventure playground for the kids and a glorious woodland to explore.
+The mansion house is grade II* listed and sits in its own 650 acre park, complete with folly castle and model dairy.
+There's much to discover on a walk around the sprawling grounds - gorge-side trails, glorious woodland, a pretty stream and mythical giant-related landmarks.
+There's also an adventure playground for the kids and a community garden to explore.

-The house, now a fantastic museum of local history, contains an incredible collection of social history items and invites the visitor to discover what life in Bristol was like at key points throughout history.
-Dolls houses, toys, period costume and a Victorian school room give an exciting glimpse into the past, whilst the majestic picture room displays some of the finest works of art in the city.
+The 18th century house, now a fantastic museum of local history, invites the visitor to discover what life in Bristol was like at key points throughout history.
+Dolls houses, toys, period costume and a Victorian school room give an exciting glimpse into the past, while the majestic picture room displays fine works of art.

-The museum shop sells souvenirs, toys and snacks, whilst close to the carpark, the cafe serves tasty sandwiches, ice cream and drinks.
+The museum shop sells souvenirs, toys and snacks, and there's a cafe, close to the visitor carpark, which serves tasty sandwiches, ice cream and drinks.

 Did you know?